How to Configure Your WebDAV Server in IIS

 Click OK in the Select Users or Groups dialog.
 Close <FolderName> Properties dialog.

-Grant Read, Write and Modify permissions to your Application pool identity in the \Samples\<SampleName>\App_Data\WebDAV\Logs\ folder:
+Grant permissions on the Logs folder.
+Grant Read, Write, and Modify permissions to your Application pool identity in the \Samples\<SampleName>\App_Data\WebDAV\Logs\ folder:

 Your WebDAV server will create log files in this folder.
 In case you experience any issues with your WebDAV server examine your log files for any errors and exceptions logged.